15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 Houston Arboretum & Nature Center

-Tackle one of the 13 hiking trails that span Houston Arboretum & Nature Center, featuring a variety of different landscapes.
-You can link up from one trail to another if you’d like to extend your walk.
+Tackle one of the 13 hiking trails that span the Houston Arboretum & Nature Center, featuring a variety of different landscapes.
+You can link one trail to another if you’d like to extend your walk.

-For something a little more unique, you can also take a self-guided “habitat hike,” which comes with a curated playlist for your adventure.
+For something a little more unique, I also recommend taking a self-guided “habitat hike.”
+Each habitat hike comes with a curated playlist for your adventure.

 RELATED: Best Time of Year to Visit Houston

-If you’re planning to head to the Houston Arboretum & Nature Center during your travels, you should check their events calendar.
-The nature center frequently hosts wine and cheese nights, stargazing experiences, and night hikes which have a bit of a cult following amongst the locals.
+If you’re planning to head to the Houston Arboretum & Nature Center during your travels, check their events calendar.
+The nature center frequently hosts wine and cheese nights, stargazing experiences, and night hikes, which have a bit of a cult following amongst the locals.

 The Menil Collection